3 Ways To Fix A Split Toenail - WikiHow

 |Show more |Show less X

 This article was medically reviewed by Sarah Gehrke, RN, MS and by wikiHow staff writer, Hannah Madden.
-Sarah Gehrke is a Registered Nurse and Licensed Massage Therapist in Texas.
+Sarah Gehrke is a Psychiatric Nurse Practitioner and Licensed Massage Therapist based in Texas.
 Sarah has over 10 years of experience teaching and practicing phlebotomy and intravenous (IV) therapy using physical, psychological, and emotional support.
-She received her Massage Therapist License from the Amarillo Massage Therapy Institute in 2008 and a M.S. in Nursing from the University of Phoenix in 2013.
+She received her Massage Therapist License from the Amarillo Massage Therapy Institute in 2008.
+Sarah also has a Psychiatric Nurse Practitioner certificate from Walden University and a Master’s in Nursing from the University of Phoenix.
 There are 10 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 545,844 times.
+This article has been viewed 547,419 times.

 A split toenail can be a real pain: small splits are unsightly, and can cause discomfort and swelling in the toe.
 Ultimately, the best way to fix a split toenail is to grow it out, but there are some techniques you can use to speed up the healing process and keep your nail strong as it grows.
 Read this article to learn more about split toenails, including why they happen and what you can do to prevent them in the future.